M\"obius metric in sector domains: M obius metric under quasiregular mappings

 It follows from \cite[Thm 5.3, p.
 11]{sqm} that

 for all $0<t<1$, $K\geq1$ and $C\geq1$.
 Consequently,

 By Corollary \ref{cor_deltasj}(2), $s_{S_\theta}(x,y)\leq2{\rm th}(\delta_{S_\theta}(x,y)\slash2)$, so the result follows. \end{proof}

-\begin{remark} Neither Corollary \ref{cor0_qrNonConvexSector} nor Corollary \ref{cor1_qrNonConvexSector} offers a bound for the distortion that is always better than the result of the other corollary.
-For instance, if we choose two distinct points $x,y$ from a sector $S_\theta$ with $\theta\to\pi^+$ and $K=c(K)=1$, then the upper bound of Corollary \ref{cor0_qrNonConvexSector} for $\delta_{S_\theta}(f(x),f(y))$ approaches the infinity and therefore
+\begin{remark} Neither Corollary \ref{cor0_qrNonConvexSector} nor Corollary \ref{cor1_qrNonConvexSector} offers a bound for the distortion that is always better than the result of the other corollary, which can be seen by studying the case where $\theta\to\pi^-$ and $c(K)=K=1$ for varying points $x,y\in S_\theta$. \end{remark}